 Flying Insect Library

 Our flying insect library includes flies, mosquitoes, wasps, hornets, meal moths, and clothes moths…all the pests that often interrupt our family events.
-Safer® Brand gives you the tools you need to control flying insects in your home and organic garden.
+Safer® Brand gives you the tools you need to control flying insects in your home and garden.
 Take back control and get rid of these pests with Safer® Brand line of insect killer products.